-Prescription drugs are medications that require a special prescription from a qualified doctor.
+Prescription drugs are medications that require an authorization from a qualified doctor.
 The purpose of prescription drugs is to treat a wide variety of illnesses, ranging from mental health conditions to bacterial infections.

 Prescription rates in the United States have been increasing since the 1990s, and prescription drug misuse continues to rise.
-To help gain an understanding of this growing epidemic, it is important to be aware of prescription drug use, how these drugs are misused and how they are classified.
+To better understand this growing epidemic, it is important to be aware of prescription drug use, how these drugs are misused and how they are classified.

 What Are Prescription Drugs?

 Prescription drugs are regulated medications, and people must receive a medical prescription from a doctor to obtain them.
 These pharmaceutical drugs must be picked up from a licensed pharmacy that has received permission from a medical professional to dispense the medication.

 The Drug Enforcement Administration (DEA) has prescription drug laws that classify drugs into five groups.
 A drug’s classification depends on its medical use and its potential for misuse or dependence.
 Most prescription drugs fall between Schedule II and IV.